 What is an Economic Moat?

-An Economic Moat is the long-term competitive advantage of a company.
-The term is inspired by the moat that surrounds medieval castles that protect the valuables within from invaders.
-A company with a strong moat possesses a competitive advantage that is strong and also sustainable.
+The term “economic moat” refers to a long-term competitive advantage that a company holds that protects its position in the marketplace.
+The term is inspired by the moat that surrounded medieval castles to protect the valuables within from invaders.
+A company with a strong moat possesses a competitive advantage that is both strong and sustainable.

-Investors such as Warren Buffet states that buying businesses are like buying castles.
-He emphasized the importance of buying businesses with deep moats as they are protected from competitors and can maintain strong profits.
+Investors such as Warren Buffet state that buying businesses is like buying castles.
+Buffett emphasizes the importance of buying businesses with deep moats, as they are protected from competitors and can, therefore, maintain strong profits.

 Why is an Economic Moat Important to Investors?

-Two things that investors generally care about are the magnitude of return in excess of the cost of capital and how long the company will continue to generate large returns.
+Two things that investors generally care about are the magnitude of return in excess of the cost of capital and how long the company can be expected to continue to generate large returns.
 To begin generating large profits, a company must first achieve a competitive advantage.
-The advantage can come from lower production costs, patents, or high switching cost.
-All of which will help a company differentiate from their competitors and retain their current customer base.
+The advantage can come from any of a number of things – lower production costs, patents, high switching costs – any one of which can be especially helpful in differentiating a company from its competitors and in retaining its customer base.

-- An economic moat is a durable competitive advantage that allows a company to be profitable long-term.
+- An economic moat is a durable competitive advantage that enables a company to be profitable long-term.

-- A company with a moat is desirable for investors as they continue to increase in value
+- A company with a moat is desirable to investors.

-A company achieves production advantages when it is able to provide a service at a lower cost to customers and protect products.
+A company achieves production advantages when it is able to provide a service at a lower cost than that of its competitors.

 Features of companies with production advantages include:

-- Complexity: Processes that are unique and difficult to imitate are good moats as they are durable and offer a competitive advantage in the long term.
+- Complexity: Processes that are unique and difficult to imitate are good moats, as they tend to be durable.
 For example, the formula for the Coca-Cola syrup that creates the signature taste of the cola soft drink is difficult to copy.
-The complexity in this product ensures that other soft drinks brand will not be able to replicate the product and take away customers.
+The complexity of the product ensures that other soft drink brands will not be able to replicate the product and take away customers.

-- Protection: A company’s products can be protected through patents, copyrights, trademarks, and operating rights.
-Patents help a company protect a product that they spent R&D funds on and allows them to keep the advantages achieved through innovation.
-Copyright and trademarks offer the same advantages to companies.
-For example, Mickey Mouse, which is copyrighted and trademarked by Disney, has been bringing in profit through merchandizes on shirts, hats, and jewelry for many years.
+- Protection: A company’s products can be protected through patents, copyrights, trademarks, or operating rights.
+Patents help a company protect a product that they spent R&D funds on, so that they can keep advantages achieved through innovation.
+Copyrights and trademarks offer the same advantages to companies.
+For example, Mickey Mouse, which is copyrighted and trademarked by Disney, has been bringing in profit through merchandising of shirts, hats, and jewelry for many years.

-A company achieves consumer advantages when it is able to provide more benefit to consumers than competitors.
+A company achieves consumer advantages when it is able to provide a greater benefit to consumers than its competitors do.

 Features of companies with consumer advantages include:

-- Network effects: The network effect occurs when the value for the company and existing customers increase as more people uses a service or product.
+- Network effect: The network effect occurs when the value for the company and existing customers increases as more people use a service or product.
 It creates a moat since the company becomes more valuable and competitive over time.
-Example of companies with networking effects includes Visa, MasterCard, Microsoft, and Facebook.
+Examples of companies with networking effects include Visa, MasterCard, Microsoft, and Facebook.
 The Facebook app by itself does not have much value.
 However, as more people join Facebook, members enjoy the benefit of being able to connect with more people.
 As the Facebook network grows larger, there is more incentive for people to join the site.